techidaily/site-win11-tips/source/_posts/overcoming-windows-login-error-compatibility-issue-with-scanner.md

 ## 8\.
 When Nothing Else Works…

  If nothing else works, run the Hardware and Devices troubleshooter, enable biometrics in the Local Group Policy Editor, and check for account-specific issues.
 If these steps fail to resolve the issue, perform a system restore as a last resort.
-Our guide on[fixing Windows Hello fingerprint recognition](https://www.makeuseof.com/windows-hello-fingerprint-not-working/) explains how to make the above-mentioned changes.
+Our guide on [fixing Windows Hello fingerprint recognition](https://www.makeuseof.com/windows-hello-fingerprint-not-working/) explains how to make the above-mentioned changes.

 ## Get Rid of Annoying Fingerprint Recognition Errors